entuland/imaging/README.md

 ## Converter

-To launch the converter run the `/html/index.html` file contained in the mod folder, you should see something like this:
+To launch the converter open the `/converter.html` file contained in the mod folder with your browser, you should see something like this:

 ![Converter](/screenshots/converter.png)